415 Main Street,

 The Edmonds Theater, located in the picturesque waterfront town of Edmonds, is one of the last independently owned, single screen movie houses in the state.

-Built in 1923, a local family ran the theater until the late 1960’s, when it was sold to a retired Edmonds dentist, Jacque Mayo.
+Built in 1923 and opened as the Princess Theatre it had 250 seats.
+A local family ran the theater until the late-1960’s, when it was sold to a retired Edmonds dentist, Jacque Mayo.
 Mayo leased the theater until 1989 when he hired Robert Rine as manager.

-Today the 252-seat theater still retains the original balcony, and new seats and flooring added in 1999 preserve the theater’s historical ambience.
-The updated sound system and screen easily compete with the modern conveniences of the local multiplex, but The Edmonds is a hands-down winner when it comes to charm and character.
-Tickets are reasonable: $7 for adults, $5 for seniors and children (kids also get a free bag of popcorn with admission).
-All seats just $5 on Tuesdays, and Wednesdays offer all you can eat popcorn for just $1.50.
+Today the Edmunds Theater still retains the original balcony, and 240 new seats and flooring added in 1999 preserve the theater’s historical ambience.
+The updated sound system and screen easily compete with the modern conveniences of the local multiplex, but the Edmonds Theater is a hands-down winner when it comes to charm and character.

 Just login to your account and subscribe to this theater